 All families are expected to attend.

-The main Feast Day is our Founder's Feast Day - St Marcellin Champagnat, (6th June).
-Others include the Feast of the Assumption on 15th August (Marian Feast), Father's Day Mass and Grandparents Liturgy.
+The main Feast Day is our Founder's Feast Day - St Marcellin Champagnat on 6 June.
+Others include the Feast of the Assumption (Marian Feast) on 15 August, Father's Day Mass and Grandparents Liturgy.